Natural light improves indoor spaces

 The difference between day and evening light quality comes down to colour.
 In the evening, we’re exposed to inoffensive red and orange light waves.
 Where cooler hued waves have the capacity to suppress sleep hormones and effectively ‘wire’ the body for action, these warmer coloured light waves have a limited effect on circadian rhythms, allowing our bodies to enter a rest state.

 In daylight, our primary exposure is to blue light waves.
 Blue light is high energy, helping to boost alertness and speed reaction times.
-It also increases feelings of contentment.
-It’s unsurprising, then, that sunny days are commonly associated with elevated mood, while the colour blue is seen as calming.
+On the whole, it has positive implications, associated with sunshine and wakefulness.

 Daylighting: Sympathetic structure design

 The key?
 Structures that optimise ‘daylighting’, the practice of utilising natural light in place of electric.